robjm16/sample_projects_and_articles/retrieval_based_chatbot_MASTER1.md

 ### 7. Conclusion
 Domain-specific chatbots are poised to  revolutionize the way companies and other organizations manage knowledge and engage with customers.
-But efficiently scaling such chatbots will take concerted effort.
-Vector databases can play an instrumental role, helping companies  in storing, querying, managing, and scaling vectors to accommodate their expansive and continually growing knowledge bases.
+Efficiently scaling such chatbots is a key consideration.
+Vector databases can play an instrumental role, helping companies to store, query, manage and scale vectors to accommodate their expansive and continually growing knowledge bases.